 376. SELECTED TOPICS IN ORGANIC CHEMISTRY.
 Spring term.
 Credit two hours.
 Prerequisite, Chemistry 375 or consent of the instructor.
 Primarily for graduate students.
 Lectures, M W 12.
-Mr. Wilcox.
+Messrs.
+Goldstein and Johnson.

-Further topics in theoretical organic chemistry; the applicaton of theoretical knowledge to the solution of advanced synthetic problems.
+Further topics in theoretical organic chemistry; the application of theoretical knowledge to the solution of advanced synthetic problems.

-[380.
-ORGANIC CHEMISTRY OF HIGH POLYMERS.
+380. ORGANIC CHEMISTRY OF HIGH POLYMERS.
 Fall term.
 Credit two hours.
 Prerequisite, Chemistry 365-366 or consent of the instructor.
 Primarily for graduate students.
-Lectures, M W 11.
-Mr. Miller.
+Lectures, M W 11, Mr. Miller.

 The mechanism of polymerization processes and the chemical structure and properties of high polymers, with examples chosen from the more significant natural and synthetic high molecular weight materials.
 Given in alternate years.
-Not offered in 1959-1960.]

-395. CHEMISTRY OF NATURAL PRODUCTS.
+[395.
+CHEMISTRY OF NATURAL PRODUCTS.
 Spring term.
 Credit two hours.
 Prerequisite, Chemistry 320 and 365-366.
 Primarily for graduate students.
 Lectures, T Th 9.
-Messrs.
-Meinwald and Buchanan.
+Mr. Farnum.

 Particular attention will be devoted to methods of structure determination as applied to selected terpenes, steroids, alkaloids, or antibiotics.
+Not offered in 1960-1961.]